 I am writing this open letter so that maybe, just maybe, the discussions and requests we have had thus far may be taken more seriously.

-The RR or Return Receipt feature in your email program is basically frivolous.
-Being the recipient, in this case me, can decline/disregard the request for a return receipt as I do for every request I get, what’s the point?
+The RR or Return Receipt feature in your email program is frivolous.
+Being the recipient, I can decline/disregard the request for a return receipt as I do for every request I get.
+What’s the point?

 Why do you include an RR request with every single email you send?
 Are you trying to babysit the person on the other side?
 Is it curiosity or just being nosy?

-Back in the day, RRs could serve a purpose on important and legal emails where it was critical to knowing that the email was received by the other side.
+Back in the day, RRs could serve a purpose on important and legal emails where it was critical to know the other side received the email.
 However, today, when most simply decline these requests, know you are being more of a nuisance and risk being annoying by having this feature engaged for your every day communications.

 Especially after being asked to stop.